 We welcome you!
 We are so glad you are considering a visit and you might find it helpful to know what to expect when you arrive.
 Parking is a breeze with lots of spaces and several spots reserved for handicapped.
 Dress is casual; some folks enjoy dressing up while others feel most comfortable in shorts and flip flops.
 We are far less concerned in what you are wearing than who you are and how we can provide a meaningful experience for you.

 At our 11:15 service, the atmosphere is more laid back, bulletins are available but not necessary, and folks gather closer to the front of the room for the beginning of worship.
-In this intimate service, we share in music (sometimes with both pianist and guitarist), prayer, scripture, message, and voluntary weekly communion (usually by coming to the front, ripping off a piece of bread, dipping it in the chalice cup, and eating).
+In this intimate service, we share in music (sometimes with both pianist and guitarist), prayer, scripture, message, and voluntary weekly communion (by passing of the bread and cups down the row).
 This service ends by noon.

 Once again, welcome to a place that strives to live by the belief that “All Are Welcome… And All Means All!”